abubakar-malik/vf/README.md

  * Use an ElasticIP and/or DNS with Kubernetes Ingress controller
  * Use SSL cert for outbound URL
  * Spend more time on creating Prometheus jobs
- * User monitoring solution like Grafana
+ * Use monitoring solution like Grafana